What Is a Novel Study?

 Once students have had a good chance to examine the novel’s covers in small groups, get them to generate questions they have about the book and its contents.

-These questions may be based on the expectations they have developed in the first activity, but they may also be general questions related to common elements in all novels.
+These questions may be based on their expectations in the first activity, but they may also be general questions related to common elements in all novels.
 For example:

 - Where is the story set?